-Quiche is really a bit like an omelette but cooked in a pie shaped pastry normally in the oven, rather than in a pan.
+Quiche is really a bit like an omelet but cooked in a pie-shaped pastry normally in the oven, rather than in a pan.

 Quiche Florentine Ingredients

 The Florentine refers to the spinach used in the recipe.
 But I find you can always mess around with a recipe a bit to improve it.

 Some quiche recipes will use heavy cream but I have just used milk in this quiche recipe.

 You could of course also use ham to make a ham and spinach quiche if you prefer or you just happen to have some ham handy.